dwweiss/bruteforce/README.md

 ### Conclusion

 The required number of training repetitions is highly problem-specific in regression analysis of measurements.
 There are both examples were a single training is sufficient and examples were multiple training trials are definitely needed.
-Single training of a network configuration on a new dataset represents a risk of training failure.
+Single training of a network configuration on a new dataset can represent a substantial risk of missing an acceptable solution.
 A preference of a particular trainer or activation of the hidden layers for removing the MSE variation has not been found.

-The outcome of multiple variations of all parameter ranges is the recommendation of 3-5 repetitions per configuration.
+The conclusion is the recommendation of 3-5 repetitions of the random initialization of weights for each network configuration.

 ### Installation